I started my first business when I was 13 and it worked.

-In the early ‘90s, my father had an early-stage automotive consumables business in Bulgaria (Eastern Europe).
-He was keen to get me involved.
-As time went by, I was learning a lot and enjoyed it.
-I started noticing that he was receiving a lot of promo materials from suppliers.
+In the early ‘90s, my father was growing an early-stage automotive consumables business in Bulgaria (Eastern Europe).
+I was keen to help and learn and really enjoyed it.
+Then I started noticing that he was receiving a crazy amount of branded swag from suppliers.
 He could only give a tiny amount to customers and partners.
 The rest were in storage until I had an idea.
 I thought they were saleable.
 Armed with a sample kit, I went selling to local shops.
-In a few months, I was earning as much as a few people working full-time.
+In a few months, I was earning as much as a few people full-time.
 It was my first taste of entrepreneurship and a fire lit that is burning in me to this day.

 A journey of self-discovery

-I came to the UK in 1996 to study.
-I went to Gresham’s School, a boarding school in Norfolk, where I excelled and graduated in the top 3 of my class.
-Then I went to London to study Computing at Imperial College.
-I dropped out after the second year because my family sadly could no longer afford the expensive fees and living costs.
+In 1996, I went to the UK to study at Gresham’s School, a boarding school in Norfolk, where I excelled and graduated in the top 3 of my class.
+Then I went to do Computing at Imperial College, one of the world’s top universities.
+I dropped out after the second year because my family could no longer afford the high fees and living costs.
 A severe economic crisis was raging at the time in Eastern Europe and our business was suffering.

-During my journey, I have faced a lot of rejection and learned from many failures.
-I also experienced the harsh reality we face as a society today.
-My mission has become clear.
+During my journey, I have faced a lot of rejection, discrimination and learned from failure.
+I also found my mission.